HCL-TECH-SOFTWARE/dx-docker-compose/README.md

 ## Updating the HCL DX docker-compose git repository

-Whenever a new release of HCL DX is available it is suggested to update this git-repository, because container-images may change in newer versions or new parameters will be introduced with new cumulative Fix versions for which then this git repository may not work correctly anymore, when it still use an older version.
+Whenever a new release of HCL DX is available, we suggest you to update this git-repository.
+Container images and parameters may change with new Cumulative Fix versions.
+This git repository may not work correctly anymore, when it still use an older version.

 **Best practice:**